 High school tests are updated and changed fairly often.
-For example, the SAT® dropped the essay portion of the test in January 2021.
+For example, in the middle of last year, the SAT® dropped the essay portion of the test and completely discontinued the SAT Subject Tests.
 It takes a while for the study guide companies to update their high school test prep materials.
-Find the latest study guide each year to be sure your high school test prep will be effective, to make sure the student prepares for the current version of the test.
+This post will help you find the latest study guide each year, to be sure your high school test prep will be effective.
+Make sure your student prepares for the current version of the test.

 The best high school test prep starts with a high quality study guide.

 In the beginning, have the student read the testing instructions.
 Review one test section at a time, at a leisurely pace.
 Within a few weeks, transition to one test section (timed) and discuss strategy as needed.

 For your study time, consider getting an analog timer to help your student manage their time.
 Most school settings use an analog clock that shows the passage of time.
 However, most students use a digital timer, like the one on their phone, which does not show the passage of time.
 The difference can be confusing to some students as they try to manage the timing of the test.
 Look at the following timer example; it can be very helpful for practicing tests at home!
 Visual Timer for Kids - Countdown Ticking Clock

 The College Board Guide: Official Study Guide 2020 Edition (most current edition)

 The Princeton Review Book: Princeton Review SAT Prep, 2022

 If your student has been studying for a while and is close to a perfect score, use one of these:

 Because the PSAT™ is almost the same as the SAT®, it's less expensive to purchase one test prep book you can use for both the SAT® and the PSAT™.
 However, if you want a book that is specific to just the PSAT/NMSQT® then I suggest this one: Princeton Review PSAT/NMSQT Prep, 2021.